EladOzCohen/eladozcohen.com/content/project/Covid_Portfolio/index.md

 INSERT INTO percent_table(Country, fully_vaccinated, population_size, date_time, percent_fully_vaccinated)

 SELECT  v.location,
 		v.people_fully_vaccinated,
 		cd.population,
 		cd.date,
 	    (v.people_fully_vaccinated/cd.population)* 100
 FROM  vaccinations v INNER JOIN coviddeaths  cd ON cd.date = v.date AND cd.location = v.location
-WHERE ((v.people_fully_vaccinated/cd.population)* 100) >= 70  /* keeping only those who crossed the "herd immunity"                                                                         threshold. */
+WHERE ((v.people_fully_vaccinated/cd.population)* 100) >= 70  /* This condition filters countries who vaccinated less then 70% of their population*/

      AND

-	   cd.location NOT LIKE '%income%' AND cd.Location NOT LIKE '%world%' -- removing non-relevent observations.
+	   cd.location NOT LIKE '%income%' AND cd.Location NOT LIKE '%world%' /* This condition removes irrelevent observations for the current analysis (mainly: global and regional data) */

 GROUP BY v.location, cd.date, v.people_fully_vaccinated ,cd.population
 HAVING cd.population > 3000000

-/* Deleting countries with over 100% of population vaccintaed.
+/* Finally, deleting countries with over 100% of population vaccintaed.
 (note: these countries are small countries that also vaccinated non-residence people in their teritory.)*/

 DELETE FROM percent_table